 There’s an audacious dialectic to the act of writing.
 It’s an unrelenting confrontation between one’s finest realizations and most stubborn insufficiencies.
 Writing is a difficult vocation, but is eased by serious company, similarly engaged.

 I’ve convened a writing seminar for early and mid-career professionals who’ve got projects underway or in mind.
-We meet more or less weekly, as schedules permit, through fall and winter.
+We meet more or less every third week, as schedules permit, except in high summer.

 After a long career of teaching writers, I’m still deeply engaged by the challenges.
 Hundreds of writers who’ve worked with me have gone on to (or been in the midst of) writing careers, including a handful of Pulitzer-winners and one MacArthur ‘genius’ award-winner.
 I helped those working with me to realize their specific strengths and to deploy them with deliberation, illuminated by a guiding theory, a sense of process and a toolbox of specific skills.